Jonathan Schanzer

-Jonathan Schanzer is an American author and executive director at the Foundation for Defense of Democracies (FDD).
-He oversees the work of the organization's experts and scholars.
+Jonathan Schanzer is an American author, executive director at the Foundation for Defense of Democracies (FDD) and former U.S. Treasury terrorism finance analyst.
+At the FDD he oversees the work of the organization's experts and scholars and hosts the FDD Morning Brief podcast.
+Schanzer is the author of several books on the Middle East and has testified before U.S. Congress.

 Early life and education

 Schanzer graduated from Emory University with a bachelor's degree and from Hebrew University of Jerusalem with a master's in Middle Eastern history.
 In 2001, he studied Arabic at the American University in Cairo.
 He received his doctorate from King's College London, and wrote his dissertation on anti-terrorism efforts of the US Congress.
+He speaks English, Hebrew and Arabic.

 Career

 After graduating, Schanzer returned to the U.S. and worked at the Middle East Forum in Philadelphia and The Washington Institute for Near East Policy.
-He then worked at the U.S. Treasury Department as a counterterrorist analyst.
+He then worked at the U.S. Treasury Department as a counterterrorist analyst, helping to track and freeze funding of Al-Qaeda and Hamas.

 In 2007, Schanzer was appointed Director of Policy of the Jewish Policy Center (JPC), a think tank tied to the Republican Jewish Coalition.
 He was also editor of inFOCUS Quarterly, a JPC journal.

 Schanzer is the executive director at the Foundation for Defense of Democracies.
-He joined the FDD in February 2010 and is a member of its Centre on Sanctions and Illicit Finance.
+He joined the FDD in February 2010 and is a member of its Center on Economic and Financial Power.

 Media appearances

 Schanzer has provided commentary on Middle Eastern affairs for broadcast and online media outlets.
 In a 2023 episode of PBS's Firing Line with Margaret Hoover, he discussed the Israel-Hamas war, hostage negotiations, and Iran's role in the region.
 In interviews with RealClearPolitics in 2021 and 2023, Schanzer discussed the Gaza conflict, Hamas, Israel, Iran, and humanitarian conditions in Gaza.
 In a 2021 C-SPAN interview, he spoke about the Gaza conflict and U.S. counterterrorism policy.
 Schanzer has also appeared on independent platforms such as SmartHER News and The One Way Ticket Show.
+Additionally, Schanzer hosts the FDD Morning Brief Podcast, in which he discusses Middle Eastern topics with relevant experts.